aife-finklea/RinnForTheWinn/README.md

 ### Hello!
 This is a Google Forms bot that I made to automate voting for a thing that my high school did.
-Because Google Forms bots are no longer allowed for this thing, and I would obviously never break the rules, I can no longer use this, but anyone else can for their own purposes.
+Because Google Forms bots are no longer allowed for said thing, and I would obviously never break the rules, I can no longer use this, but anyone else can for their own purposes.

 This tries to act vaguely human-like.
 To achieve this, instead of sending in as many votes as fast as possible, it sends